Q: How loud is the SCMAGLEV?

 Q: The train will not be an environmental benefit as it will use electricity produced by traditional means, namely coal and natural gas fired power plants.

 A: As the SCMAGLEV is designed for efficiency, it makes highly efficient use of the electricity used.
 In fact, the SCMAGLEV uses considerably less energy per seat / mile than conventional electromagnetic high-speed maglev systems, jet airplanes, and automobiles.
 Calculations show a decrease of over 2,000,000 tons of greenhouse gas emissions in the Baltimore / Washington DC region as a result of decreased vehicle miles traveled — and this estimate also accounts for average air emissions from electricity generated in Maryland with fossil fuel sources!

 Q: This project will use a considerable amount of concrete which is not environmentally friendly.

 A: The main environmental concern with concrete is that production of cement (a component of concrete) generates greenhouse gas emissions.
 Fortunately, there is a large amount of academic and industrial research taking place currently to develop and standardize an environmentally friendly alternative to cement.
 Current research looks promising and we’re hopeful that a carbon neutral (or even carbon negative!) concrete will be in standard use by the time we are ready to start construction.

+The SCMAGLEV will also be using concrete to remove cars from and limit the need for additional roadways.
+Expanding highways would use comparable amounts of concrete and only serve to increase the number of single occupant vehicles on roadways.
 We’re also hoping to use Leadership in Energy and Environmental Design (LEED) principles in as much of our station, facility, and infrastructure design as we can.